gcapes/file-backups-rfields/README.md

 	- software number
 	- firmware version
 	- technique

+## Questions
 - There may be multiple outputs per file
-    - How should I deal with this?
-Will they always contain the same info?
-    Just take the first complete set of information?
+    - I have just taken the first complete set of information.
+    - Do I need to check that every output within a file contains the same information?